haskell-works/blog/posts/2018-08-15-data-parallel-rfc-compliant-csv-parsing.md

 Without this, all things fall apart.

 But do not fear.
-Next week, I will explain how to pull this off.
+Next week, I will [explain how to pull this off][1].
 Stay tuned!

+[1]: ../posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.html#splitting-a-bit-string-to-odd-and-even-bits